Blackheads: HS' Best Friends

-We all have them, they’re like HS’s best friends...blackheads and whiteheads.
-These are not your typical blackheads, they're actually called DEP (double-ended pseudocomedones) and are keratin-filled interconnected multipores.
-DEPs are considered a typical sign of HS, which can be overlooked with this condition.
+We all have them, they’re HS’ best friends...blackheads.
+These are not your typical blackheads, they're actually called DEPs (double-ended pseudocomedones).
+DEPs are keratin-filled interconnected multi pores and are considered a typical sign of HS that may be overlooked.

 A few options to try: